Subscribe Now: 1 Full Year for Only $6.95!

 Some children may be frightened more by the way the rapids look, and by the screams coming from the ride as it passes through Toon Lagoon, than by the roughness of the ride itself.
 These are screams of laughter.
 If your child is apprehensive about riding, take them to any of the platforms overlooking the ride to see how much fun everyone is having.

 This chart shows you roughly how long you'll wait for Popeye & Bluto's Bilge-Rat Barges when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Popeye & Bluto's Bilge-Rat Barges Wait Times.

 - This attraction has a minimum-height requirement of 42 inches.